-Seychelles offers attractive offshore formation opportunities through an International Business Company (IBC) to businesses seeking the benefits of a secure, confidential and tax-free environment.
+Seychelles offers attractive offshore company formation opportunities through an International Business Company (IBC) to businesses seeking the benefits of a secure, confidential and tax-free environment.

 Seychelles has been offering clients offshore formation packages since the passing of the International Business Companies Act in 1994, and has grown rapidly in the sector due to its flexible structure, exceptional protection regulations and enabling legislation, making it among the best jurisdictions for offshore company formations.

-The republic of Seychelles is compromised of over 100 islands, located a thousand miles east of Africa in the Indian Ocean; and unlike other natural disaster-prone offshore jurisdictions such as the Caribbean, the island lies far away from the cyclone belt.
+The Republic of Seychelles is compromised of over 100 islands, located a thousand miles east of Africa in the Indian Ocean; and unlike other natural disaster-prone offshore jurisdictions such as the Caribbean, the island lies far away from the cyclone belt.

-Seychelles is part of the British Commonwealth, and benefits from a stable political environment enabling the offshore sector with comprehensive offshore packages, created and supported by one of the most auspicious legal and regulatory authorities in the offshore global arena.
+Seychelles is part of the British Commonwealth, and benefits from a stable political environment enabling the offshore sector with comprehensive offshore packages created and supported by one of the most auspicious legal and regulatory authorities in the offshore global arena.